-This interim report presents the findings of a Working Party of the Children and Young People Scrutiny Panel which undertook a detailed scrutiny review on the topic of Post-16 Education.
-The primary role of the Working Party, was to support the Children and Young People Scrutiny Panel by ensuring Councillors and co-opted members were fully informed of changes to learning opportunities and funding for 14-19 year olds (up to 25 year olds for children with learning difficulties and disabilities) and the implication of these changes for Calderdale.
+This report presents the findings of a Working Party of the Children and Young People Scrutiny Panel which undertook a detailed scrutiny review on the topic of Post-16 Education (an interim report was published in June, 2010).
+The primary role of the Working Party was to support the Children and Young People Scrutiny Panel by ensuring Councillors and co-opted members were fully informed of changes to learning opportunities and funding for 14-19 year olds (up to 25 year olds for children with learning difficulties and disabilities) and the implication of these changes for Calderdale.